daxAKAhackerman/XSS-Catcher/README.md

 ## Features

-- Generates simple customizable XSS payloads
+- Generate simple and customizable XSS payloads with an easy-to-use payload generator
-- Sends email alerts or webhooks (in Slack format) when a new XSS is caught
+- Send notifications when a new XSS is caught using webhooks (Slack, Discord or automation format) and email
 - The destination email or webhook can be configured globally and per client
-- Separates the gathered data by clients
-- Multi-user with administrative and low privilege users
+- Multi-user with admin and low privilege users
-- MFA with TOTP
+- Multi factor authentication with TOTP
+- Allows capture of cookies, local storage, session storage, and more
-- Stores information about the triggered XSS payloads like User-Agent, source IP address, timestamp, etc.
+- Stores additional information about the XSS such as like HTTP headers, source IP address, timestamp, etc.
-- Allows capture of cookies, local storage, session storage, and more.
 - Acts as a "catch-all" endpoint.
 Just send your data in the querystring (GET) or body (POST) to your client's URL and XSS Catcher will catch it!
 - Leverages [html2canvas](https://github.com/niklasvh/html2canvas) and [fingerprintjs](https://github.com/fingerprintjs/fingerprintjs)
 - Captures the full DOM so you can easily know where the payload triggered
-- Allows you to add custom tags to your XSS to better categorize them.
+- Allows you to add custom tags to your XSS to better categorize and search them.
 - Allows you to run custom JavaScript code and capture the output.
+- Support up to 5 API keys per user to automate advanced attack scenarios when combined with webhooks

 ## Installation